artemis15/sp/Medium Labs/Lab1.md

 # Lab 1.2: Adding Options to the Widget

-- Back on the Widget Editor.
+- Back on the Widget Editor
-- click on the menu and select Edit option schema.
+- click on the menu and select Edit option schema
 - Create 3 new options:
   - Label: Title		  Name: title 		Type: string
   - Label: Price:CSS	Name: price_css	Type: string